icefoxen/WorldDoc/WorldDoc.md

 ## Data format

-Okay, the REAL solution here is this: We MUST have a canonical format anyway, so we can turn an object into a KNOWN content hash.
+Okay, the REAL solution here is this: We MUST have a canonical format anyway, so we can turn an object into a KNOWN content hash... two different people using two different programs from the same source text should create the same destination object, byte for byte, with an identical hash.
 For that it must be unambiguous: ie, cosmetic changes to indentation or spacing or such of the layout won't affect the generated data.
 HTML, XML, JSON, YAML, Markdown, etc. all allow syntactically-insignificant whitespace and such, and so if we use something like this we MUST also have a canonical text layout and a pretty-printer.

 SO, instead we can have a canonical binary format, and can take MANY sort of text formats and translate them into it.
 So, HTML, Markdown, LaTeX and so on should all be able to be converted into WorldDoc, and a WorldDoc document within the target language's capabilities should be able to be losslessly (hopefully) translated back.
 Pandoc may be a good tool for doing this, or there may be others.

 I'm leaning towards a CBOR encoding as the default canonical format.
-It's flexible, it's fairly simple, it's fairly comprehensive, it's a IETF standard, it seems in general Not Terrible.
+It's flexible, it's fairly simple, it's fairly comprehensive, it's an IETF standard, it seems in general Not Terrible.
 Cap'n Proto and a couple others are decent contenders.
-Then we can use XML as a simple source format to translate into this canonical format.
+Then we can use XML as a simple-but-complete source format to translate into this canonical format, or Markdown as a simpler-but-incomplete version.

 Now things to think about: How to provide a schema, and do we care about a meta-schema system?